 Cottagecore Is Just...
 Me

-These are all things I’ve long loved, so I can’t pretend its appeal is entirely COVID-related—and it’s certainly not my attempt to be on-trend.
+These are all things I’ve long loved, and it’s certainly not my attempt to be on-trend.
 It’s far more likely that my own cottagecore tendencies are rooted in the cozy, snow-covered scenes of the 1994 version of Little Women.
 Plus, I’m an American transplant in England—swooning over quaint thatched-roof houses and wildflower gardens has been my pastime since we moved here, six years ago.

 The Beginning of My Cottagecore Infatuation